 - Mohs Surgery: Dr. Griffith-Bauer’s Mohs surgery practice specializes in skin cancer surgery, including Mohs micrographic surgery and reconstruction, excision of non-melanoma skin cancers, and melanoma.

 - Dermatology: Dr. Griffith-Bauer’s dermatology practice has a focus on skin cancer detection and management, surgical and cosmetic adult dermatology.
-She has advanced training in laser and cosmetic surgery including excision of skin cancers, benign lipomas, cysts, and moles, and injection of Botox and fillers.
+She has advanced training in laser and cosmetic surgery.
+Many providers refer to Dr. Bauer when certain diagnoses require excisions, including:

 Dr. Griffith-Bauer has spent most of her life in the Pacific Northwest and has a deep appreciation for this beautiful part of the country.
 You will often find her running, cycling, camping, hiking, or skiing in our incredible outdoor spaces with her husband, Jeremy, son, Braxton, and rescue dog, Sami.
 In addition, Dr. Griffith-Bauer is a photographer and loves taking natural light photographs of the people in her life.
 She is always looking for creative ways to incorporate her creative side into her work as a dermatologist (See media links below).

 “With true, experience-born empathy, I aim to provide leading edge, evidence-based dermatological and surgical care with a patient-centered focus.
 I use the same care with my patients that I would with my own family.”

 Dr. Griffith-Bauer has conducted research focused on Quality of Life (QOL) in melanoma survivors.
 Her novel research uses studio photography sessions and photographs as an intervention to improve Quality of Life of melanoma survivors while also creating a means to raise awareness for melanoma via her Melanoma Scar Project (See media links below).